nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Preconditions:** The accountant is logged into the Tran$act application.

-**Description:**
+**MSS:**

-1. The accountant selects a transaction to edit.
+1. The accountant enters command with the details of the transaction to edit.
-2. The system allows the accountant to modify the transaction details.
+2. The system validates the input data.
 3. The system saves the updated transaction in the database.
+   <br>Use case ends

 **Extensions:**

+- 2a.
+Input data is invalid
-- If the input data is invalid, the system displays an error message.
+    - 2a1.
+The system displays an error message.
+      <br>Use case ends

 ### Use Case 5: Restoring Deleted Transactions